Infante Carlos María Isidro of Spain: Act of Bourges (1845)

 On 18 May 1845 La Gazette du Berri published (in Spanish, with French translations following) 4 documents: Carlos abdicated in favor of his son, Carlos Luis, while the latter accepted the hereditary claims transmitted; the papers are collectively referred to as the Act of Bourges.
 There are numerous motives of the abdication quoted by historians.
 Some are mostly personal: the 57-year-old claimant was increasing tired and tending to melancholy; his wife, diagnosed with serious respiratory and nervous problems, was heavily recommended to undergo treatment in Italian resorts, the trip the French government did not agree to unless the claim is renounced.
 Political considerations appear to be more important.
 There were serious plans developed and advanced in Spain to mend the dynastic feud; they consisted of marrying Carlos Luis with Isabella, and abdication was thought a step towards facilitating this marriage.
 It is possible that the plan was supported by Metternich; Marqués de Villafranca for few years has been acting as intermediary between Carlos and the Austrian chancellor, who kept suggesting abdication against longtime demurrals of the claimant.
-The French prime minister Guizot was neither averse to the project, though in case of France what mattered more was the position of king Louis Philippe, who found it highly inconvenient to be forced to keep his relative in house arrest.
-Some scholars trace even the influence of the Russian empire and the tsar Nicolas I personally.
-Last but not least, also the pope Gregory XVI recommended abdication; in his case a number of motives, related to position of the Catholic church in Spain, might have been in play.
+The French prime minister Guizot was neither averse to the project, though in case of France what mattered more was the position of king Louis Philippe I, who found it highly inconvenient to be forced to keep his relative in house arrest.
+Some scholars trace even the influence of the Russian Empire and the tsar Nicolas I personally.
+Last but not least, also Pope Gregory XVI recommended abdication; in his case a number of motives, related to position of the Catholic church in Spain, might have been in play.
 Following abdication Carlos adopted the title of Duke of Molina.